shader-slang/slang/docs/proposals/006-artifact-container-format.md

 At a minimum there needs to be mechanisms to be able to strip out information that is not needed for use on a target.

-There probably also additionally needs to be a way to specify items such that names, such as type names, source names, entry point names, compile options and so forth are not trivially contained in the format, as their existance could leak sensitive information about the specifics of a compilation.
+There probably also additionally needs to be a way to specify items such that names, such as type names, source names, entry point names, compile options and so forth are not trivially contained in the format, as their existence could leak sensitive information about the specifics of a compilation.

 ## Indexing